 The children are individually supported in developing confidence, autonomy and self-respect.
 They are encouraged to work and concentrate by themselves to develop self-confidence and self-awareness.
 Furthermore, the children are encouraged to work within groups, to form positive relationships and develop respect for others; to develop social skills, learn how to manage their feelings and to understand appropriate behaviour in groups.

 There are four specific areas, through which the three prime areas are strengthened and applied.
 The four specific areas are:

 The children are encouraged to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials to ignite their interest.

-Children are provided with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
+The children are provided with opportunities to develop and improve their skills in using numbers, through counting tasks, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.

 The children are encouraged to explore their surroundings through interest and curiosity and to investigate living things.
 The children are guided to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 The children are able to use our wide range of media and material resources in order to express their own ideas and feelings.
 The children are encouraged to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

 Observations on the children are recorded and stored within each child's profile.
 These are used as a basis for drawing up an educational programme for each child.
 These records are available for the parents to discuss with pre-school staff at convenient times.